-Annapurna is one of the excellent trekking destinations in the Annapurna region for all visitors around the world.
+This is one of the excellent trekking destinations in Nepal for all visitors around the world.
 Annapurna Base Camp Weather is favorable for all kinds of visitors throughout the year.
 It is also regarded as the short trekking destination for those who want to explore the mountains in limited time and a low budget.
 Incredibly panoramic mountain views, stunning sunrise, and sunset views, Colorful vegetation and variety of flora and fauna, Exploring Gurungs culture and dance, and relaxing in the pristine environment are the major attraction of ABC trek.
 Due to the regional structure, time of the year, weather and temperature vary drastically.

 Annapurna Mountain (10th Highest peak in the world/8091m) is regarded as a goddess who always feeds its devotees as the Sanskrit meaning of Annapurna is “Full of Food.”
 Each type of season depict unique features of

 The Annapurna Base Camp Trekking includes beautiful views of high mountains such as Mt.
 Dhaulagiri (8167 m), Mt.
 Annapurna 1st (8091 m), Mt.
 Manaslu (8163 m), Mt.
 Nilgiri (7041m), Mt.
 Fishtail or Mt.
 Machhapuchhre (6998 m), Mt.
 Hiunchuli (6441 m), Mt.
 LamjungHimal (6986 m) etc. Annapurna Base Camp trek provides you the golden chance to explore two base camps on the same trip, such as Annapurna Base Camp (4130 meters) and Machhepuchre Base Camp (3700 meters).